Strattera: ADHD Medication

 If you’re thinking of becoming pregnant, discuss the use of Strattera with your doctor.
 Animal studies indicate a potential risk of fetal harm; infants may be born prematurely, with low birth weight, with spinal abnormalities, or experience withdrawal.
 Strattera is passed through breastmilk, so it is recommended that mothers do not nurse while taking it.

 Store Strattera in a secure place out of the reach of children, and at room temperature.
 Do not share your Strattera prescription with anyone, even another person with ADHD.
 Sharing prescription medication is illegal, and can cause harm.

 The effects of Strattera on children under 6 and on the elderly have not been studied.

 Before taking Strattera, discuss all other active prescription medications with your doctor.
-Strattera can have a dangerous interaction with antidepressants including MAOIs, asthma medicines, blood pressure medicines, and cold or allergy medicines that contain decongestants.
+Strattera can have a dangerous interaction with antidepressants including MAOIs, asthma medicines, and blood pressure medicines.

 Share a list of all vitamin or herbal supplements, and prescription and non-prescription medications you take with the pharmacist when you fill your prescription and let all doctors and physicians know you are taking Strattera before having any surgery or laboratory tests.
 The above is not a complete list of all possible drug interactions.

 More Information on Strattera and Other ADHD Medications: